RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker-Windows.md

  - `-p 3000:3000` &#8594; Open port to access to BeEF control panel from the host.
  - `-v /path/to/some/dir/on/your/host:/io` &#8594; It maps a directory from host to the container.
 Useful to use external files like dictionaries or whatever.
  - `-e DISPLAY=$(route print | grep 0.0.0.0 | awk '{print $4}' | head -n 1):0` &#8594; It overwrites the needed var to connect to local X Window system (It's understood you installed Xming for Windows). awk, grep, etc., are working because even on windows remember you are in a special console.
  - `v1s1t0r1sh3r3/airgeddon` &#8594; Is the name and tag of the image. `v1s1t0r1sh3r3/airgeddon` is the stable version and is the same as `v1s1t0r1sh3r3/airgeddon:latest`.
-Alternatively you can use `v1s1t0r1sh3r3/airgeddon:beta` or `v1s1t0r1sh3r3/airgeddon:alpha` for development versions.
+Alternatively you can use `v1s1t0r1sh3r3/airgeddon:beta` for development version.

 ### Windows Tips